-Sewer systems are not designed to handle or treat these substances in excess and it can cause major damage over time.
+Sewer systems are not designed to handle or treat these substances in excess and they can cause major damage over time.
 Without proper disposal, FOG build up in sewer systems occurs and eventually blocks collections pipes and sewer lines.
-This can result in sewer backups and overflows on streets, properties, businesses and even in residential homes.
+This can result in sewer backups and overflows on streets, properties, businesses, and even in residential homes.
 Not to mention, overflows may also impact the environment negatively by contaminating ponds, steams, or rivers.

 What Causes FOG Damage?

 There are many commonly used foods that contain fats, oil, and grease that can cause damage to your drain.
 Be especially mindful when cleaning up after cooking with these foods:

 How Can I Minimize Fat in Drain Pipes?

 Clean cooking utensils and dishes by wiping them off with a paper towel.
 Make sure to use a disposable paper towel that will be thrown away in the garbage, instead of a cloth towel that would need to be washed and eventually lead to grease in your drains.
 Pour used cooking grease into a can or empty container and throw it away once it’s cooled.
 Catch greasy food scraps in your sink with a basket or strainer.

 A grease trap/interceptor is a plumbing device that collects and prevents oils and grease from entering the sewer system.
 Using the interceptor, the grease and oils rise to the surface inside and are trapped using a system of baffles while allowing wastewater to flow out.
 If you choose to use an interceptor, it’s important to keep up with maintenance: